School of Medicine

 Centre for Food and Drug Discovery

 The Centre for Food & Drug Discovery is a £22m project as part of the growth deal partnership with Causeway Coast & Glens.
 Based in Coleraine, it is a key innovation project that will significantly expand the university’s research and innovation capacity.
-It builds upon our world class research capabilities and established track record in the arena of Biomedical Sciences.
+It builds upon our world class research capabilities and established track record in the arenas of biomedical sciences and nutrition.

 The centre will be a one-stop-shop facility for all aspects of the drug discovery and food innovation pipeline, accelerating development, testing and bringing products to market to enhance the wider health of the population.